-Think of code hierarchy when structuring your content so that screen readers and keyboard-only users can access interactive elements in a logical and predictable order via tabbing.
-Create the tab flow hierarchy by using the source code to arrange the keyboard navigation.
+Think of code hierarchy when structuring your content.
+Be sure screen readers and keyboard-only users can access interactive elements in a logical and predictable order via tabbing.
 Begin with the header, followed by the main navigation, then page navigation (from left to right, top to bottom), and end with the footer.
-The objective is to give keyboard users an intentional experience that is comparable to the experience of mouse users.
+Keyboard users should encounter an intentional experience that is comparable to the experience of mouse users.

-Use native HTML elements as much as you can, and use them for their correct purpose.
+Use native HTML elements as much as you can.
 These elements have built-in accessibility benefits.
 They inform screen readers what they are and what they do, and standard interactive elements, such as a button, include keyboard functionality.
-Aside from making it accessible, this will also make it easier to develop and maintain, better on mobile, and good for search engine optimization.
+Aside from making a page accessible, native HTML is easier to develop and maintain, better on mobile, and improves search engine optimization.

 When adding content, consider cognitive disabilities, anyone whose native language isn’t the language your content is written in, and screen readers.
 When possible, avoid dashes, abbreviations, acronyms (at least the first time), and table layouts if a table is not needed.
 If abbreviating, use the native

 Consider visually impaired people when labeling elements.
 Make sure there is textual context for screen readers.

 <th /> elements, and make sure they stand out.
 Utilize

 scope attributes if necessary to specify if they are headers for rows or columns.
 Utilize alternative text along with tables for visually impaired users.

 <table summary="Names and Ages of My Coworkers"><caption>Names and Ages of My Coworkers</caption><thead><tr><th scope="col">Firstname</th><th scope="col">Lastname</th><th scope="col">Age</th>